visika/tesi-magistrale/thesis.typ

 $
 === The small displacement method

-#box(
-  stroke: 2pt + red,
-  inset: 1pt,
-  [
 Let us consider the crystal in the ground state and displace one particle from its equilibrium position.
 Let the displacement be along the $x$ axis, $arrow(u) := (u, 0, 0)$.
 The forces acting on all particles in the system, including the displaced one, are given by:
-  ],
-)

 $
   (f_i^x, f_i^y, f_i^z)